Dupuytren’s Contracture Diagnosis and Treatment

 Patient interview following Xiaflex treatment for Dupuytren’s Contracture.

 Dr. Fiore specializes in the diagnosis and treatment of Dupuytren’s Contracture.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.